Traditional Thai (Yoga) Massage

 What Thai Massage Involves

-Despite having evolved from ancient Indian teachings, as well as having similarities to Chinese massage, Thai massage (nuad boran) is a rather unique.
+Despite having evolved from ancient Indian teachings, as well as having similarities to Chinese massage, Thai massage (nuad boran) is rather unique.
 It is different from Western forms of massage in that it is done on a mattress on the floor, with the patient in loose trousers and a top, usually without oil – these last points make it similar to tui na.
 It is basically a mixture between using acupressure and stretching techniques.
 In this respect it is similar to a sports massage treatment – a mixture between firm massage, trigger point work and stretching, and I actually mix the two where appropriate.
-Acupressure is the use of pressure applied on specific points or along sen lines (Channels in the body).
+Acupressure is the use of pressure applied on specific points or along sen lines (energy Channels in the body).

 TRADITIONAL THAI YOGA MASSAGE Image